 • That you have asked and been given permission by the instructing teacher

 If you find the above criteria fulfilled, please feel welcome to join in and participate.
-For lower levels (Beginners and BeginnersIntermediate), it might sometimes be possible also for Party Pass holders to join in as an extra follower or leader.
-If interested in any of th eabove possible alternatives, please check the actual need with our Reception.
+For further information, please check in with our Reception.

 If I want to change program, who do I speak to?

 Please speak directly to our Reception and they will explain the procedure.
 Please also notice that Sunday evenings are the only time when it’s possible to change program.
 All programs will be level checked on Sundays and accordingly all level changes will be possible only with the approval of our staff and teachers.

 When and where will the level split for Lindy Hop Intermediate take place?